joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 export default Home;
 ```

-Despite it's brevitiy, it is still preferrable to keep this component sepearate.
+Despite its brevity, it is still preferable to keep this component separate.
 This will make the project easier to maintain as it grows, since we may decide to add more content to this component later on.

-The second `Route` from `App` will render the `Pets` component if the url matches the `/pets` path.
+The second `Route` from `App` will render the `Pets` component if the URL matches the `/pets` path.

 #### `Pets/Pets.js`